Quality Measure Implementation Guide

 eCQM electronic Clinical Quality Measures

-DEQM Data Exchange For Quality Measures
+DEQM Data Exchange for Quality Measures

 EHR Electronic Health Record